 Our school is committed to using the Early Help process to support children and their families and we will take on the role of Lead Practitioner where this is deemed to be appropriate.
 We have staff that are trained in delivering early help support and using the early help system.
-If we require an additional Early Help service for a family, we will compete an assessment.
+If we require an additional Early Help service for a family, we will contact and work with

-Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a who:
+Any child may benefit from early help, but all school and college staff should be particularly alert to the need for early help for a child who:

-- Is disabled and has specific additional needs. - Has special educational needs (whether they have a statutory education, health and care plan.
+- ✓ Is disabled and has specific additional needs. - ✓ Has special educational needs (whether they have a statutory education, health and care plan.

-- Is a young carer. - Is persistently absent from school. - Is at risk from exclusion. - Is not in education, training, or employment after the age of 16 (NEET). - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is frequently missing/goes missing from care or from home. - Is misusing drugs or alcohol themselves. - Is at risk of modern slavery, trafficking, or exploitation. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - Has returned home to their family from care. - Is showing early signs of abuse and/or neglect. - Is at risk of being radicalised or exploited. - Is a privately fostered child.
+- ✓ Is a young carer. - ✓ Bereaved - ✓ Is missing education (not on a school roll) persistently absent from school or not in receipt of full time education - ✓ Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - ✓ Is not in education, training, or employment after the age of 16 (NEET). - ✓ is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime - ✓ is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - ✓ Has a parent or carer in custody or is affected by parental offending. - ✓ Children who run away or goes missing from home or care. - ✓ Is misusing drugs or alcohol themselves. - ✓ Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - ✓ Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health issues and domestic abuse. - ✓ Has returned home to their family from care. - ✓ Is showing early signs of abuse and/or neglect/exploitation - ✓ Is at risk of being radicalised or exploited. - ✓ Is a privately fostered child.

-Knowing what to look out for is vital to the early identification of abuse and neglect.
-If staff are unsure, they should always speak to the DSL (or deputy).
+Knowing what to look out for is vital to the early identification of abuse, neglect and exploitation If staff are unsure, they should always speak to the DSL (or deputy).
 If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the senior leadership team and/or take advice from children's social care.
+Staff should consider speaking to a member of the senior leadership team and/or take advice from Sefton Children's Help and Advice Team (CHAT).
 In these circumstances, any action taken should be shared with the DSL as soon as is practically possible.